With a master's degree in telecommunications and over 15 years of working experience in telecommunic... | See full bio

-PPC is so effective that some social media platforms went out of their ways to incorporate them in the user experience.
+PPC is so effective that some social media platforms went out of their way to incorporate them into the user experience.

 Facebook pay-per-click ads don't differ much from Google Ads in that regard.

-Unsurprisingly – the finance and insurance industries have to pay more on Facebook as well.
+Unsurprisingly, the finance and insurance industries also must pay more on Facebook.
 The average CPC for this industry is $3.77.